 build up in the blood and begin to cause the symptoms described

-fatty tissue increases the resistance to insulin.
+Excess fatty tissue increases the resistance to insulin.

-Even a small weight loss can be beneficial to many people with type 2
+Even a small weight loss can be beneficial to many people with type

-may be, the longer you live, the greater your risk.
+Whatever the reason may be, the longer you live, the greater your

 Another factor which can cause insulin production to malfunction

-production and resulting increase of type 2 diabetes.
-Perhaps that
+including increased insulin production and resulting increase of

-Often we discover that we have type 2 diabetes after going to
+Often people discover that they have type 2 diabetes after going

 Diabetes Association and the American Academy of Family Physicians